Prior Appropriation System

 - Entire State - Sortable spreadsheet

-Any person wishing to object to the inclusion of an absolute water right must file a statement of objection in writing with the division engineer by July 1, 2021.
+Any person wishing to object to the inclusion of an absolute water right must have filed a statement of objection in writing with the division engineer by July 1, 2021.

 Revised Abandonment List: